 We have had to skip 2021 and now welcome you to our 40th event in 2022.

 Bigger & Better than ever!

 MERIMBULA SAILBOARD CLUB is proud and excited to announce a new partnership with RAGING BULL SURF.

-RAGING BULL SURF is our new major sponsor for our 39th MERIMBULA CLASSIC to be held: 21st to 24th Nov 2019.
+RAGING BULL SURF are again giving their support for our 40th MERIMBULA CLASSIC to be held: 24-27 NOVEMBER 2022.
 This partnership will ensure the long term continuance of the World Famous Merimbula Classic, as well as ensuring that this year’s event is one NOT to be MISSED.

 This iconic event, encompasses; wave sailing, kite surfing and stand up paddle surfing.